particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 There's also a special case of the peripheral role: A **broadcaster** only advertises, and does not accept any connections.

 When in peripheral role the peripheral can advertise to any number of devices, but can only accept a connection from one at a time.
+A device can also only be a peripheral or central, not both at the same time.

 ### Advertising (Peripheral)